tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-requirements.md

 - Redirect DNS traffic to themselves.

-- Override or adversely influence client resolver selection by users or administrators.
+- Override or interfere with the resolver preferences of a user or administrator.

 - Cause clients to use a discovered resolver which has no authenticated delegation from a client-known entity.